Search results for

 Samsung Wallet (formerly Samsung Pay) used to work on every Android phone.
 Now, it only works on Samsung phones and smartwatches.

 In day-to-day use, it works exactly like the other two.
 You activate it, enter a credential, pay, and then leave.
 I also tested it on my Galaxy Watch 5, which worked without issue.
 You can set it to activate tap-to-pay on the watch by long-pressing the back button, which I found convenient.
-The only weirdness is that the Galaxy S22 Ultra uses Samsung Wallet while the Galaxy Watch 5 still uses Samsung Pay.
+My only issue was that the Galaxy S22 Ultra used Samsung Wallet, while the Galaxy Watch 5 still used Samsung Pay.
 It’s the same thing, but Samsung apparently isn’t done rebranding it yet.

 The only downside to using Samsung Wallet is how it feels like another option in the pile.
 Years ago, you got points for each purchase you made.
 Those points were usable for themes in the theme store and discounts from Samsung.
 Back then, Samsung phones had MST, which allowed Samsung Pay to function on terminals without tap-to-pay functionality.